snlkumar/points_transaction/README.md

 Ruby version: '3.2.5'
 Rails version: '7.1.3.4'

-Run the repo on local
+Steps to setup the code on local
 * Make sure required ruby and rails version installed on local machine
 * clone the repo
 * bundle install